Text Focused Instructional Design

 I happened to come across a learner who was facing this problem of not being able to relate images and visualization with the content he was learning in one of the eLearning courses.
 Have you ever faced the same issue of not being able to maintain a balance between text and visualization while designing any course?

-In this blog I am going to discuss a few ways of giving importance to text and at the same time how not to compromise with the visual appearance of the course.
+In this blog, I am going to discuss a few ways of giving importance to text in instructional design without sacrificing the visual appearance of your course.

 Provide text-complementary images:

-As an instructional designer, you must know how to place images in accordance to the text.
+As an instructional designer, you must understand instructional design principles and how to place images effectively alongside text.
 It is always advisable not to place images just for the sake of doing it, if you are not able to find appropriate ones; this will only lead to misguiding the learners.

 For example, if in the course there is something about assembly line manufacturing of an automobile, it is always a good practice to explain the complete process with appropriate text and then show an animation of an assembly line inside a manufacturing industry.